nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.security.allowNegativeACL`

-**Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 When true, enables adding negative ACL (deny permissions) in the UI, otherwise only grant permissions are available.

 **Default Value**